PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 ## Unfinished work

 The full Goal is not complete.
-The fast-precanonicalize orchestrator still has 421 lines.
+The fast-precanonicalize orchestrator still has 372 lines.
 Its largest remaining in-loop blocks are:

-- 65 lines: Resize shape repair selected by following BN constant evidence;
 - 32 and 26 lines: reshaped and direct aligned BN-constant repair;
 - smaller Pool state-update glue and local-response-normalization shape repair.